 After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

-The truth of the matter is that hair removal methods like shaving, epilation and waxing are going to cause ingrown hairs for most women, it’s just the way it is.
+The truth of the matter is that hair removal methods like shaving, epilation and waxing can cause ingrown hairs for most women, it’s just the way it is.

-There are only two that don’t cause them: laser hair removal and electrolysis, which are the only permanent hair removal methods.
+There are only two that may not cause them: laser hair removal and electrolysis.

 The great thing is that you can take a few simple and easy measures to prevent them!